-No supplier has yet been selected for rhPPCA.
+No commercial supplier has yet been selected for rhPPCA.
 The cell line to produce rhPPCA is specific for this product and is in our control and stored in multiple secure locations.
-The process to produce rhPPCA will only contain commercially available materials.
+All other raw materials are commercially available.
+We are currently developing a manufacturing process for rhPPCA.